jsewalton/hci-workout-planner-prototype/README.md

 # FitSync - Workout App Prototype 2

+This high fidelity prototype was generated for CS6750 HCI at Georgia Tech with the help of GitHub Copilot.

 ## High-Fidelity Mobile Prototype

 This is an enhanced, high-fidelity prototype of the FitSync workout planning application, designed specifically for mobile interfaces.
 The prototype demonstrates a complete user onboarding flow that personalizes workout schedules based on user preferences and calendar integration.